Skip Navigation LinksIBTPP_International_Inquiries

 Please be advised that the following steps are required for shipment and importation of BabyBIGĀ®:

-• BabyBIGĀ® will have to clear customs after arrival in the importing country.
-Arrangements to expedite customs clearance should be initiated as soon as BabyBIGĀ® is shipped.
+• BabyBIGĀ® must clear customs after arrival in the importing country.
+As soon as BabyBIGĀ® is shipped, arrangements to expedite customs clearance should be initiated by hospital personnel.
+Use of a commercial customs brokerage service for this purpose should be considered.

 • Before BabyBIGĀ® is released for shipment, IBTPP must receive:

-1. the signed Invoice and Purchase Agreement (IPA) document, which is available here, International Invoice and Purchase Agreement (PDF) (last updated Jan 2019);
+1. the signed International Invoice and Purchase Agreement (IPA) document, which is available here, IBTPP International Inquiries page;

-2. medical records submitted either electronically or by fax that include documentation of the patient's weight, and;
+2. medical records submitted either electronically or by fax that include documentation of the patient's weight;

-3. the import permit authorization letter from the requesting country's Medicines Regulatory Agency.
+3. the import permit authorization letter from the requesting country's Medicines Regulatory Agency; and

 International use of BabyBIGĀ®: